AsciiJakob/KissMP-Serverlist/README.md

 `docker run -d -p PORT:4001 asciijakob/kissmp-serverlist`

-Replace PORT with whatever port you wish the webserver to listen on.
+Replace PORT with whatever port you wish for the webserver to listen to.

 ## Without docker
 `git clone https://github.com/AsciiJakob/KissMP-Serverlist.git`